princemuel/princemuel/README.md

 👯 I’m looking to collaborate on apps that utilize Web Assembly, or AI and Blockchain related tech.

-⚡ Fun fact: Aside from my day-to-day activities, in my spare time, I also teach kids to code.
+⚡ Fun fact: In my spare time, I also teach kids to code.
 Passing on knowledge to the next generation is the greatest gift and a privilege.

 ### Tooling